ibm-cloud-docs/containers/cs_ingress_health.md

 ### Upstream metrics
 {: #upstream_metrics}

 The `alb-metrics-exporter` automatically reformats each data field in the JSON file into a metric that is readable by Prometheus.
-Upstream metrics collect data on the back-end service defined in an Ingress resource.
+Upstream metrics collect data on the back-end service that is defined in an Ingress resource.
 {: shortdesc}

 Upstream metrics are formatted in two ways.